About Physical Literacy

 How to keep active, stay healthy and improve physical literacy

-The COVID-19 pandemic has impacted all of our daily physical activity routines with the closure of playgrounds, sport fields, community facilities, parks and public spaces.
-Being active is an important part of our physical and mental health and regularly activity can improve your quality of life.
-Here are some games, activities and tips on how to exercise, develop physical literacy and stay healthy during the current coronavirus pandemic as a family.
+Being active is an important part of physical and mental health and regular activity can improve quality of life.
+Here are some games, activities and tips on how to exercise, develop physical literacy and stay healthy as a family during this time.

 42 Activities to keep kids busy while parents work